 Will there be sound attenuation walls added or improved along Circle Drive within the project’s limits?

-NEW!
 A traffic noise sound attenuation study was completed as part of this project and found that traffic noise levels along the new Circle Drive alignment will not exceed the bylaw at the 500,000 population horizon.
 Therefore, no traffic noise sound attenuation measures have been recommended.

 Laurier Drive Traffic Movements: